-Collaborate with the health care team to provide patient and family centered-care to optimize patient outcomes.
+Collaborate with the healthcare team to provide patient and family-centred care to optimize patient outcomes.

-Demonstrate comprehensive knowledge to provide safe, competent, and ethical nursing care for patients experiencing alterations in oxygen supply and demand for acute illnesses.
+Demonstrate comprehensive knowledge to provide safe, competent, and ethical nursing care for patients experiencing alterations in oxygen supply and demand due to acute illnesses.

-Demonstrate competencies in specialized high acuity skills (e.g. dysrhythmia interpretation, arterial blood gas analysis, invasive hemodynamic monitoring, and non-invasive positive pressure ventilation).
+Demonstrate knowledge and novice ability in specialized high acuity skills (for example, dysrhythmia interpretation, arterial blood gas analysis, invasive hemodynamic monitoring and non-invasive pressure ventilation).

 Advocate for safe, competent, and ethical care for high acuity patients.